 15 February 1970: The death in Kent of Hugh Dowding, 1st Baron Dowding, the commander of RAF Fighter Command during the Battle of Britain.

 17 February 1796: The death of James Macpherson, the poet best known as the translator (or more likely the author) of the Ossian cycle of poems.

 19 February 1314: Roxburgh Castle is captured from the English by Sir James Douglas, the Black Douglas, who disguises his men as cows.

-21 February 1437: King James I is assassinated while staying at the Abbey of Black Friars in Perth.
+21 February 1437: King James I is assassinated while staying at the Blackfriars monastery in Perth.
 Queen Joan is injured but escapes with their son James, now James II.
 She ensures that the conspirators, including relatives of James I, are identified and executed.

 21 February 1945: The missionary and athlete Eric Liddell dies in a Japanese internment camp in China.

 21 February 2016: The death of Captain Eric Brown, a renowned naval aviator and test pilot who holds a record unlikely ever to be beaten for the largest number of different aircraft types flown by a single person, 487.
 In later life he was widely acknowledged by others as "the greatest pilot ever".

 22 February 1371: King David II dies at Edinburgh Castle.
 He is succeeded by his nephew, Robert Stewart who becomes King Robert II, and the founder of the Stewart dynasty that is to rule Scotland for most of the next three hundred years.
 Robert II is the grandson of Robert the Bruce by his daughter Marjory.

 22 February 1452: James II invites the dangerously powerful 8th Earl of Douglas to Stirling Castle under a safe-conduct, where he stabs him and throws his body out of a window.
 Followers of the Earl subsequently sack the town of Stirling.